davisjam/davisjam.github.io/_pages/home.md

 ## 2024

+- Paschal will serve on the program committee for IEEE SecDev 2024.
+Be wise, Paschal.
 - Dharun will intern with the RISE team at Microsoft Research this summer.
 Congrats, Dharun!
 - Conditional acceptance (shepherding) to USENIX Security 2024.
 This work is about Cyber Threat Hunt.
 Congrats to Trey for sharing his MSc thesis with the world.
 - Poster on GDPR: ICSE-Poster 2024.
 Congrats to the Virginia Tech collaborators!